 Ø personality attributes start shaping up

 Hence, it becomes important to keep a record of the child’s developments and compare with standard milestones checklist.
+There is child development test also which a parent should take to access themselves.

 Benefits of having developmental milestones record sheet as a handy resource